Chitose-class aircraft carrier

 Chitose and Chiyoda were sunk at the Battle off Cape Engaño, which occurred during the Imperial Japanese Navy's "Sho-Go" operation that produced the Battle of Leyte Gulf.
 In charge of the operation was Vice Admiral Jisaburo Ozawa, commander of the operation's northern force.
 Ozawa's was a desperate mission—provide an attractive target for U.S. Admiral William F. Halsey's Third Fleet, hopefully pulling the powerful American "fast carriers" north so that Japanese surface ships could slip in and attack U.S. invasion forces off Leyte.
 His ships were not expected to survive their diversionary employment.
 Together with two other carriers in the group, they carried only 116 planes, much less than their normal capacity and far less than the aircraft of Halsey's task forces.

 Despite their role as "bait", the Japanese carriers sighted Halsey first and launched a strike in the late morning of 24 October.
 This accomplished nothing, and only a few planes returned to the carriers, leaving them with less than thirty.
 The Japanese ships tried hard to be conspicuous, and U.S. aircraft finally spotted them in mid-afternoon.
 Admiral Halsey, believing that his aviators had driven the other Japanese forces away, headed north to attack.

 At about 08:00 on the morning of 25 October, American carrier planes began a series of attacks and sank Chitose.
 A second strike came in around 10:00 that damaged Chiyoda and slowed her down.
-She was later sunk by gunfire from four cruisers and nine destroyers under the command of Rear Admiral DuBose that had been detached from Halsey's Third Fleet to sail north and engage the Japanese.
+She was later sunk by gunfire from four cruisers and nine destroyers under the command of Rear Admiral Laurance DuBose that had been detached from Halsey's Third Fleet to sail north and engage the Japanese.